AUGUST 17, 2014 |

-China has been investing in Africa’s infrastructures, building schools, hospitals, manufacturing facilities, establishing markets, selling goods while unconditionally buying material and natural resources from Africa for some time now.
-China is indeed the equal opportunity investor in Africa, spending, dumping the US dollar in a fashion unseen in Africa ever.
+China has been investing in Africa’s infrastructures, building schools, hospitals, and manufacturing facilities establishing markets, and selling goods while unconditionally buying material and natural resources from Africa for some time now.
+China is indeed the equal opportunity investor in Africa, spending and dumping the US dollar in a fashion unseen in Africa ever.
 Where African roads connect, the bridges and rail system have China’s footprints.

 The US had ample opportunity to establish itself in Africa.
 After WWII, the US conspired with its European allies and created a system to exploit Africa.
 The Soviet Union was the only power in the path of the US.
 After the Cold War, the US had another chance.

-The State Department, USAID, connected with multinational corporations and aided by massive support of Non-Governmental Organizations (NGOs)s covered the Public Affairs and diplomatic interests.
+The State Department, USAID, connected with multinational corporations and, aided by massive support of Non-Governmental Organizations (NGOs)s, covered Public Affairs and diplomatic interests.

 Instead, the US played the king-maker of Africa, determining who governs what nation and how while depressing the natural democracy-building processes all over Africa.
-The US saw its relations with Africa as resources, with the prism of the War on Terror and the military took center stage.
+The US saw its relations with Africa as resources, with the prism of the War on Terror, and the military took center stage.

 Africa received Americans well due to the connections the US established by using aid and programs such as the Peace Corps.
 In addition, the various Western artists, individuals, groups, and the African American population who fought hard to end the South African apartheid system have created a positive impression.
-These are amongst the factors that made America a favored nation.
+These are among the factors that made America a favored nation.

 The US Africa Leaders summit was a reactive response to mitigate China’s advances in the continent.